arunvl88/Kubernetes-Prometheus/README.md

 Save the YAML content as prometheus-grafana.yaml.

+Use `kubectl apply -f prometheus-deployment.yaml` to deploy Prometheus in your cluster.
+Use `kubectl apply -f prometheus-service.yaml` to deploy Prometheus in your cluster.
-Use `kubectl apply -f prometheus-grafana.yaml` to deploy Prometheus and Grafana in your cluster.
+Use `kubectl apply -f prometheus-config-map.yaml` to deploy Prometheus in your cluster.

 ### 3. Accessing Prometheus and Grafana: